 [T]he purpose of the active supervision inquiry is not to determine whether the State has met some normative standard, such as efficiency, in its regulatory practices.
 Its purpose is to determine whether the State has exercised sufficient independent judgment and control so that the details of the rates or prices have been established as a product of deliberate state intervention, not simply by agreement among private parties.
+Much as in causation inquiries, the analysis asks whether the State has played a substantial role in determining the specifics of the economic policy.

 Ticor, 504 U.S. at 634-35.
-Thus, the active supervision requirement will shelter only "the particular anticompetitive acts of private parties that, in the judgment of the State, actually further state regulatory policies."
-Patrick v.
-Burget, 486 U.S. 94, 100-01 (1988).
-Where a state has a regulatory policy in place that calls for "reasonable" rates or rates that are not "excessive," prong two requires that the state make a judgment that those statutory goals are met.
+Thus, in Kentucky, where statutes call for "reasonable" rates and rates that are not "excessive," prong two requires that the state make a judgment that those statutory goals are met.
 As the Supreme Court has held, the supervision requirement further serves to assign political responsibility for a decision to displace free market with regulation: "[I]nsistence on real compliance . . . will serve to make clear that the State is responsible for the price fixing it has sanctioned and undertaken to control."
 Ticor, 504 U.S. at 636.